stephndz/PROJET-WINGZ/README.md

 # Wingz

-Simple android proto-app using coarse devise location.
+Simple android proto-app using coarse device location.
 It is intended for Android 4.4.2 and above.

 ## Pre-requisites